- Impuestos

 Who Pays Tariffs?

-Tariffs are paid to the government by the businesses importing the products.
-Businesses trying to stay in operation might not want to incur those higher costs on their own.
-So, the likely next step for businesses is to pass the cost of the tariff on to consumers in the form of increased prices.
-Now, an American-made car whose parts were manufactured in Japan, Mexico, or Canada might now cost thousands of dollars more because of tariffs placed on engines, fuel pumps, and even the nuts, screws, and bolts used in assembling it.
+Tariffs are paid to Customs and Border Protection by the business importing the products.
+Businesses trying to stay in operation might not want to incur those higher costs on their own, and often the cost of the tariff is passed on to consumers in the form of increased prices.
+An American-made car whose parts were manufactured in man y other countries might cost thousands of dollars more because of tariffs placed on engines, fuel pumps, and even the nuts, screws, and bolts used in assembling it.

 Paychex Can Help Prepare Your Business